tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 "Take him over to the Green Forest after breakfast and let him go," replied Farmer Brown's girl.

-This is just what she did do, and Unc' Billy wasted no time in getting home.
+This is just what she did do, and Uncle Billy wasted no time in getting home.
 It was a long time before he met Jenny Skunk again.
-When he did, Jenny was her usual good-natured self, and Unc' Billy was wise enough not to refer to eggs.
+When he did, Jenny was her usual good-natured self, and Uncle Billy was wise enough not to refer to eggs.